-The original Fishery Management Plan (FMP) for bottomfish in American Samoa, Guam, and Hawaii (WPRFMC 1986) considered a complex of 60 species from four families: Lutjanidae (snappers), Serranidae (groupers), Carangidae (jacks), and Lethrinidae (emperors).
-The list was narrowed down to 20 species based on what is fishers land most frequently.
+The original Fishery Management Plans (FMP) for bottomfish in American Samoa, Guam, and Hawaii (WPRFMC 1986) considered a complex of 60 species from four families: Lutjanidae (snappers), Serranidae (groupers), Carangidae (jacks), and Lethrinidae (emperors).
+The list was narrowed down to 20 species based on what fishers land most frequently.
 The fishery for these species is of high-value due to fresh fish market prices, consumer demand, and cultural importance in Pacific Island communities.
+In 2009, the Council developed five new archipelagic-based FEPs that incorporated and reorganized elements of the Councils' species-based FMPs into spatially-oriented management plans (75 FR 2198, January 14, 2010).
+This reduced the number of species to 16 species in the Marianas and 17 species in American Samoa.

 In 2018, the Council took action to refine the bottomfish management unit species (BMUS) and designated some BMUS species as ecosystem component species based on criteria described in the revised National Standard 1 Guidelines for determining whether species are in need of conservation and management (Figure 1; 81 FR 71858, October 18, 2016).
 This resulted in the further reduction of BMUS in the Fishery Ecosystem Plans (FEPs) from 16 to 13 in the Mariana Archipelago (i.e., Guam and the Commonwealth of the Northern Mariana Islands, or CNMI) and from 17 to 11 in American Samoa.
-Table 1 and Table 2 below show the BMUS for American Samoa and the Mariana Archipelago, respectively.
+Table 1 and Table 2 below show the current BMUS for American Samoa and the Mariana Archipelago, respectively.